Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Numerical applications

 Thirdly, Equation~\eqref{eq:Newton-KKT} involves the gradient of the error, which again cannot be used explicitly.
 Therefore, we use the implicit function theorem and replace $\tfrac{d}{dy}f(y)$ in Equation~\eqref{eq:Newton-KKT} by

 where the subscript $l\!:$ means the $l^\mathrm{th}$ row.
-We finally obtain a system of equation that involves the geometric model $h(x,\theta)$ instead of the inverse geometric model $\theta_l(x)$.
+Equation~\eqref{eq:Newton-KKT-DexTAR} can be computed formally in our example.
+We finally obtain a system of equations that involves the geometric model $h(x,\theta)$ instead of the inverse geometric model $\theta_l(x)$.
 The Newton iteration was ran successfully for degrees ranging from $1$ to $4$, showing a quadratic convergence to the solution.
-The kernel vector was check to be positive and the error at the extreme points of this solution was checked to equal the global error (see Table~\ref{tab:DexTAR}), hence showing that the limit of the Newton iteration satisfies the optimality condition.
+The kernel vector was checked to be positive and the error at the extremal points of this solution was checked to equal the global error (see Table~\ref{tab:DexTAR}), hence showing that the limit of the Newton iteration satisfies the optimality condition.
 We see again in Table~\ref{tab:DexTAR} that best affine approximations are strongly unique, as well as the quadratic best approximation of $\theta_2(x)$.
-We observe too once again on Figure~\ref{fig:DexTAR-XP} that non strongly unique approximation have cluster of several active indices (here two) surrounding approximate extreme points.
+We observe too once again on Figure~\ref{fig:DexTAR-XP} that non strongly unique approximation have cluster of several active indices (here two) surrounding approximate extremal points.